Professor & Associate Dean for Graduate and Continuing Medical Education

 Assistant Professor - Kingsport

-I was born in Livonia, MI, but my family moved around a lot before ending up in Loveland, OH for most of my childhood.
-I received my undergraduate degree from Centre College in Danville, KY, where I played on the soccer team and in the orchestra.
-For medical school, I moved to Baltimore, Maryland, where I attended John Hopkins University School of Medicine.
-While at Hopkins, I discovered that I was truly passionate about primary care in the setting of complex chronic conditions.
-I attended the AAFP's yearly Family Medicine Conference in Kansas City, was fortunate enough to meet Dr. Mark Brummel at the ETSU Family Medicine booth, and eventually matched into the ETSU Kingsport Family Medicine Residency.
-While in Kingsport, I met my future family (my husband and two amazing stepsons) and we stayed in Kingsport after graduation.
-For four years, I worked at a federally qualified health center in Mountain City, TN while also teaching medical students in ETSU's Rural Primary Care Track.
-Eventually, life led me back to ETSU Kingsport Family Medicine and I am dedicated to helping shape the next generation of Family Physicians.
+Dr. Newman was born in Livonia, Michigan, but her family moved around a lot before ending up in Loveland, Ohio, for most of her childhood.
+She received her undergraduate degree from Centre College in Danville, Kentucky, where she played on the soccer team and in the orchestra.
+For medical school, Dr. Newman moved to Baltimore, Maryland, where she attended Johns Hopkins University School of Medicine.
+While at Hopkins, she discovered that she was truly passionate about primary care in the setting of complex chronic conditions.
+Dr. Newman attended the AAFP's yearly family medicine conference in Kansas City.
+During the conference, she was fortunate enough to meet Dr. Mark Brummel at the ETSU Family Medicine booth, and eventually matched into the ETSU Kingsport Family Medicine Residency Program.
+While in Kingsport, she met her future family (husband and two stepsons) and stayed in Kingsport until after graduation.
+For four years, she worked at a federally qualified health center in Mountain City, Tennessee, while also teaching medical students in the ETSU Rural Primary Care Track.
+Eventually, life led her back to ETSU Health Family Medicine Kingsport, and she is dedicated to helping shape the next generation of family physicians.

-Outside of medicine, I enjoy camping, hiking, and being outdoors with my family.
-I've played ice hockey and soccer intermittently and have been a loyal Detroit Red Wings fan from birth.
-More recently, I can be found cheering on our boys in whatever athletic or musical endeavor they are engaged in.
+Outside of medicine, Dr. Newman enjoys camping, hiking and being outdoors with family.
+She's played ice hockey and soccer intermittently and has been a loyal Detroit Red Wings fan since birth.
+More recently, Dr. Newman can be found cheering on her boys in whatever athletic or musical endeavor they are engaging in.